 Most emerging markets are significantly underserved -- this has two implications that I'm drawn to:

-From a social standpoint, businesses contribute to society in many ways -- from tax dollars and employment opportunities to new products, corporations provide a useful vector of social change.
+From a social standpoint, businesses contribute to society in many ways.
+From tax revenue and employment opportunities to new products, corporations provide a useful vector of social change.
 In the context of emerging markets, the impact of that change is often far more intense (versus that in developed countries).
 People need jobs everywhere, but the impact of a well-paying job on the life of the average job seeker in Lahore (Pakistan) is quite different from that in San Francisco (US).
 I'm drawn to the impact that scaling businesses can have in emerging markets.

 Second, due to the underserved nature of EMs, there is a strong and growing latent demand for various offerings that do not yet exist.
 A lot of these offerings have a proven product-market fit and a validated economic model.
 In the early years of introducing such offerings to the market, demand significantly exceeds supply, resulting in outsized returns on capital invested (ROIC).
 Commercially, I believe that emerging markets offer opportunities that may not exist in developed economies.